The BEST slow cooker spicy Chili Recipe (EASY)

 You can follow the exact steps in this recipe, just set your IP to sear while browning, then set it to slow cook and let it ride for the rest of the day.

 Don’t want to wait all day?
-Set the instant pot to the Chili/Beans setting and cook them for 20 minutes, and let the pressure release.
+Set the instant pot to the Chili/Beans setting, cook the beans for 20 minutes, and let the pressure release.

 And if you want to combine the two, check out the new instant pot dutch oven. its the best of both worlds!